dsnezhkov/zombieant/README.md

 ### Inline Parameterized Command Evasion.
 Uber-preloaders

-The first impulse is to use `LD_PRELOAD` for a lot of things static:
+The first impulse is to directly use `LD_PRELOAD` for a lot of things static, as we have seen before

 ```sh
 $LD_PRELOAD=./lib/libctx.so.1 /bin/ls
 ```